tliron/rust-read-url/README.md

 Note that file paths (with `url_or_file_path()`) do not have fragments, so if you need this feature just use a `file:` URL instead.

 Tarballs are serial containers, naturally optimized for streaming, meaning that unwanted entries are skipped until our entry is found, and then subsequent entries are ignored.
-This means that when accessing tarballs over the network the tarball does not have to be downloaded in its entirety, unlike with zip (see below).
+This means that when accessing tarballs over the network the tarball does not have to be downloaded in its entirety, unlike with ZIP (see below).

 ### `zip:`

-Entries in zip files.
+Entries in ZIP files.
 Example:

     zip:http://mysite.org/cloud.zip!path/to/main.yaml

-Note that zip files require random file access and thus *must* be fully accessible.
+Note that ZIP files require random file access and thus *must* be fully accessible.
 Consequently for remote zips the entire archive will be downloaded in order to access a single entry.
 Read-url will optimize by downloading the archive only once per context.
 Other URLs referring to the archive will use the existing download.

-If you have a choice of compression technologies and want efficient support for remote access then you should prefer tarballs to zip files.
+If you have a choice of compression technologies and want efficient support for remote access then you should prefer tarballs to ZIP files.

 ### `git:`